 There are a few things that are not possible on the mobile version of Concur, such as changing your cost code or using Google Maps for mileage.
 However, this mobile version is designed so that you can collect expenses as you're out and about, with the intention that you review these with the full functionality of the 'desktop' version when you're back in the office if required.

-The system is very intuitive and we reckon our quick guide should help you to get to grips with it.
-You’ll also be able to access bitesize training videos when you log into Concur - as well as our longer 'Getting started' video above - and if you don't find the answer you're looking for, there's always the option to drop a question over to the dedicated Expenses email account: expenses at warwick dot ac dot uk.
+The system is very intuitive - the quick guide should help you to get to grips with it.
+You’ll also be able to access bitesize training videos when you log into Concur - as well as a range of videos and quick guides on the training webpage - and if you don't find the answer you're looking for, there's always the option to drop a question over to the dedicated Expenses email account: expenses at warwick dot ac dot uk.

 Please take a look at our quick guide and see if you can find the answer to your question.
 The walkthrough video above should also be useful as you're getting started.
 If you're still struggling, please email expenses at warwick dot ac dot uk and tell us what you'd like some help with.